UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - Non-recharge for 90+ days — most operators deactivate numbers after 90 days without incoming or outgoing activity

-- The SIM was ported to another operator without updating UIDAI — the old operator number is deactivated, the new number is different
+- The owner ported the SIM to another operator without updating UIDAI—the old operator deactivates the number, and the new number is different

 - The family moved cities and got a local SIM with a new number, abandoning the old one

-- Mobile number in Aadhaar can be updated at any UIDAI enrolment centre or Common Service Centre (CSC) — the process takes about 15 minutes and the update reflects within 24-48 hours
+- The family can update the mobile number in Aadhaar at any UIDAI enrolment centre or Common Service Centre (CSC)—the process takes about 15 minutes and the registry reflects the update within 24-48 hours

-- After the mobile update is processed, return for Aadhaar authentication with the new registered number
+- After the registry processes the mobile update, return for Aadhaar authentication with the new registered number

-- This process cannot be done online for mobile number updates — physical visit is required
+- You cannot perform this process online for mobile number updates—a physical visit is required

 Reason 3: OTP Arrived But Expired Before Entry

-The parent received the OTP but by the time it was communicated to the operator and entered in the portal, the portal showed "OTP Expired."
+The parent received the OTP but by the time they communicated it to the operator and the operator entered it, the portal showed "OTP Expired."
 UIDAI OTPs expire after 10 minutes.

 Common scenarios causing expiry: